Let down by your letting agent?

-A local council can issue a fixed penalty fine of up to £5,000 to a branch of a letting agency that fails to join one of the schemes.
+Local councils can issue a fixed penalty fine of up to £5,000 to a branch of a letting agency that has not joined a redress scheme.

 3 Complain to a trade body

-- ARLA (the Association of Renting and Letting Agents)
+- ARLA (Association of Renting and Letting Agents)

 - TPO (The Property Ombudsman)

-These organisations have codes of practice that agents must follow, and there will usually be an arbitration service to help resolve complaints.
+These organisations have codes of practice that agents must follow and usually have an arbitration service to help resolve complaints.

 4 Complain to trading standards

-If your agent is not a member of a professional organisation, or if you're still unhappy, you still have some options to take your complaint further.
+If your agent is not a member of a professional organisation, or if you're still unhappy, there are still some ways to further your complaint.

 If you think your letting agent has breached the Consumer Rights Act, which came into force on 1 October 2015, find and complain to your local trading standards department.

 From 1 November 2013, all letting agents in England, Wales and Northern Ireland must advertise all fees and charges upfront in their adverts, whether online or in print.

-This doesn't stop letting agents charging high fees, just that it must tell you about them upfront.
+This doesn't stop letting agents charging high fees, but does mean that they must tell you about them upfront.

-If you spot a letting agent that hasn't advertised all it's fees and charges up front, you can report it to the Advertising Standards Authority (ASA).
+If you spot a letting agent that hasn't done this, you can report it to the Advertising Standards Authority (ASA).

 6 Use the small claims court